 Like much of the developing world, it's not always clear who owns the land in Chisumbanje.
 People like Makwalo have been living and farming and grazing cattle here for hundreds of years.
 They know which plot is theirs from tradition and custom, not from a land title or ownership deed.
-That's why, when Green Fuel representatives came to buy up the land, they didn't speak to the farmers.
-Instead, they negotiated with the district chief and his deputies (the "head men"), the traditional leaders with the power to sell the land out from under their subjects.
+That's why, when their company was taken away and then given back, farmers didn't find out about it from the company or the government.
+They got the news from their chief, the traditional leader with the knowledge, and the power, to engage in the process on their behalf.

-The Green Fuel reps kicked off the negotiations by buying the district chief a car.
-Once the land was plowed over and the sugarcane planted, they told him they were saving 10 percent of their holdings to be distributed back to the villagers.
-It was up to the chief to divide it up and distribute it back to them.
+Once Green Fuel plowed over their land and planted sugarcane, the company announced they were saving 10 percent of their holdings to be distributed back to the villagers.
+It was up to the chiefs, as members of a local "land committee," which would divide the land up and distribute it back to them.